-For fiscal 2020, the annual cash incentive award was targeted at 105% of base salary for Mr. Nielsen and 85% of base salary for Mr. Nielsen's equity-based incentive awards consisted of time vesting restricted stock units, performance vesting restricted stock units and stock options.
-The equity incentives for fiscal year 2020 for Mr. Estes and the other Named Executive Officers consisted of time vesting restricted stock units and performance vesting restricted stock units.
+For fiscal 2021, the annual cash incentive award was targeted at 105% of base salary for Mr. Nielsen and 85% of base salary for Mr. Estes.
+Mr. Nielsen's equity-based incentive awards consisted of time vesting restricted stock units, performance vesting restricted stock units and stock options.
+The equity incentives for fiscal 2021 for Mr. Estes and the other Named Executive Officers consisted of time vesting restricted stock units.

-For fiscal 2020, the annual cash incentive award range for Mr. DeFerrari, Mr. Horton and Mr. Urness was as follows:
+For fiscal 2021, the annual cash incentive award range for Mr. DeFerrari, Mr. Peyovich and Mr. Urness was as follows: